 Palak patta pakode (PPP) is a really loved pakore of Delhi streets.
 This is an upgraded version of the palak pakoda where I add a little-sliced onion and grated paneer to the palak batter.
 Spinach is healthy and tasty as well.
 Considerably, if you are consuming oily food why not go for the healthier possible combinations.
 Palak Pakoda recipe.

-Bhutte ke pakode /corn Pakoda is crispy sweet corn poppers and you just can’t have enough of it.
-Chai and bhuna bhutta is an evergreen monsoon tea time combo.
-These fritters are even better crunchy munchies for your evening tea conversations.
+Bhutte ke pakode /corn Pakoda is crispy sweet corn poppers.
+You just can't have enough of it.
+Chai and roasted corn is an evergreen monsoo combo.
+These fritters are even better crunchy munchies for your evening tea time conversations.
 Corn Pakoda recipe.

 Ragi and methi pakoda- fenugreek and millet fritters